 Why?
 Because the foundation of your business is set up by Shopify, including security, checkout, and shipping choices, all of which are just a few clicks away.
 You can focus on design, messaging, and user experience because Shopify’s technology handles the majority of the backend operations out of the box.

 Ask yourself, “How do you want your brand to be presented?” and plan accordingly.
-Describe the benefits of using your product, and answer the question “When my store opens, how will my consumer’s shop?” and then if you feel like you’d like to create something more professional, but don’t have the necessary knowledge then look to hire Shopify developer
+Describe the benefits of using your product, and answer the question “When my store opens, how will my consumer’s shop?” and then create it.

 2. It Undeviatingly Integrates with Facebook, Google, and Amazon